 - Establishing an environment to create lifelong relationships among club members

-The Marriott School Veterans Association promote awareness and unity of military veterans studying at the Marriott School.
+The BYU Marriott Veterans Association promote awareness and unity of military veterans studying at BYU Marriott.
 Our purpose is to increase the number of veterans at BYU, raise awareness of the value that veterans bring to a diverse workforce, support club members as they transition from the military, and connect club members to the professional military network.
-Many companies seeking to recruit veterans come to the Marriott School, including several Fortune 100 companies that host veteran-only workshops and private events on campus.
+Many companies seeking to recruit veterans come to BYU Marriott, including several Fortune 100 companies that host veteran-only workshops and private events on campus.

 Provide an opportunity for BYU Marriott graduate students to gain exposure to healthcare careers, current events, and networking opportunities.
 Also, the club is supplemental to the new Healthcare Industry Scholar, though, a student does not need to pursue the HIS to join the HIA.